arangodb/velocypack/README.md

 make
 ```

-This will build a static library `libvelocitypack.a` in the current directory in
+This will build a static library `libvelocypack.a` in the current directory in
 release mode.